adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Database

 Since we are building serverless application, it is important to choose proper Database.
-The most important requirements are that we would not have to manage any server and that the database would scale regarding the traffic.
+The most important requirements when choosing Database should be: no servers to manage and scaling regarding the traffic.
 DynamoDB fulfills both of thoses requirements, and thus it makes perfect sense to use it.

 Lets look at the definition of DynamoDB table: